Serenity (2005 film): Marketing

 In April 2005, Universal launched a three-stage grassroots marketing campaign.
 A rough cut of the film was previewed in a total of thirty-five North American cities where the Firefly television series received the highest Nielsen ratings.
 The screenings did not bear the name of the film and relied on word-of-mouth within the fanbase for promotion.
 All screenings sold out in less than twenty-four hours, sometimes in as quickly as five minutes.
 The first screening was held May 5, 2005, in ten cities.
 The second screening on May 26 increased the number of cities to twenty.
 In the twenty-four hours following the announcement of the second screening, the Firefly fanbase launched trial and error efforts to uncover the theaters holding the screenings, leading the event to be sold out before the official listing was released.
 The third screening on June 23 was held in thirty-five cities.
-A final screening was held at Comic-Con International, followed by a panel with Whedon and the cast.
+A final screening was held at San Diego Comic-Con, followed by a panel with Whedon and the cast.